Countly/countly-server/README.md

 Countly tracks 1.5B unique identities on more than 16,000 applications via 2,000+ servers worldwide.
 It securely processes billions of data points every day in the cloud and on-premises, enabling teams of all sizes to build better applications and engaging experiences while maintaining full control over their product analytics data flow.

-One minute video introduction to Countly Community Edition (opens Youtube);
+One-minute video introduction to Countly Community Edition (opens Youtube):

 [![Countly Community Edition - Video](https://count.ly/github/countly-community-1min-v1808.png?v3)](https://youtu.be/htKeh9bsZwA)